 It doesn't take genius to understand the appeal of beautiful girls parading in their underwear.
-But Limited Brands, the company behind Victoria's Secret, has turned lingerie marketing into a fine art, or at the very least into high fashion.
-It's an approach the group's founder knows well.
+From the 1990s onwards, Limited Brands, the company behind Victoria's Secret, turned lingerie marketing into a fine art, or at the very least high fashion.
 During the 1980s Leslie Wexner made The Limited into a fixture in shopping malls across the US with flashy but moderately priced women's fashion for style-conscious shoppers.
 He built on that success by transforming Victoria's Secret from a tiny mail order firm into a global brand.
-International sales are still dwarfed by the North America business, but the company continues to push agressively into new markets, not least China.
-The group has also extended its international presence with the purchase of Canadian company La Senza, and developed personal care and beauty chain Bath & Body Works as its #2 brand.
+The group also extended its presence with the launch of sub-brand PINK, the purchase of Canadian competitor La Senza, and the positioning of personal care and beauty chain Bath & Body Works as its #2 brand.
 The company changed its name to L Brands in 2013 following the sale of The Limited chain.
+However, a backlash against "sexy" marketing in the wake of the #MeToo movement has prompted a brutal re-evaluation of Victoria's Secret's positioning, including the shuttering of its flagship annual TV fashion show special.
+There is also some unease among investors about the considerable influence wielded by CEO and controlling shareholder Wexner, now in his 80s.
+Among other black marks, Wexner was closely associated for several years with disgraced financier Jeffrey Epstein.
+There are concerns also over potential fallout from the troubles affecting Victoria's Secret on sister brand Bath & Body Works.
+Other brands have already been dropped: smaller lingerie brand La Senza was sold in 2019 and fashion store Henri Bendel closed.
+Group revenues for ye Jan 2019 were $13.2bn with net income of $644m - the lowest profit since 2010.
+Revenues for ye 2020 will be significantly lower, and a sizeable loss is expected from impairments against the Victoria's Secret brand.
+Victoria's Secret had more than 1,200 retail outlets worldwide in ye 2019, as well as a substantial ecommerce business.
+Revenues were $7.4bn, flat on the year before.
+Bath & Body Works had 1,721 stores in the US and Canada and revenues jumped 12% to $4.6bn.

 Which agencies handle advertising for L Brands?
 Find out more from the Account Assignments database.